 Larry Williams, Here's Larry Williams (1959)

-Larry Williams is remembered today mostly because the Beatles covered two of his songs:
+Larry Williams is remembered today mostly because the Beatles covered three of his songs,

 one of which, "Dizzy Miss Lizzy," is included here.
 It shows Williams' strengths and weaknesses: he writes catchy tunes